-- 1. When declarer faces his cards after an opening lead out of turn, Law 54 applies. - 2.
-When declarer faces his cards at any time other than immediately after an opening lead out of turn, he may be deemed to have made a claim or concession of tricks (unless he demonstrably did not intend to claim), and Law 68 then applies.
+- 1. When declarer faces cards after an opening lead out of turn, Law 54 applies. - 2.
+When declarer faces cards at any time other than immediately after an opening lead out of turn, it may be deemed that a claim or concession of tricks has been made (unless there was demonstrably no intention to claim), and Law 68 then applies.